Splash Page vs. Landing Page – What’s the Difference [UPDATE 2023]

 Becoming a businessperson is one thing and staying in business is another.
 The competition on the online market is fierce, and you need to stand out to succeed.
-No wonder the digital marketing tools, among other things landing pages, have become such a crucial part of every digital marketing strategy.
+No wonder digital marketing tools, among other things landing pages, have become such a crucial part of every digital marketing strategy.
 The landing page concept has already settled down on the digital market, and every online entrepreneur must have run into them at some point.
 However, have you ever heard of splash pages?
 Do you know what part of website splash page is?